-Our Miami car accident law firm recommends that everybody, whether driving or riding a passenger, always wears one’s seatbelt, no matter how far you are driving.
-It can be a critical mistake to think people do not need to wear a seatbelt if they are just driving around the corner.
-Studies have proven that a person has a 400% greater chance of surviving an accident if they are properly seat belted.
+Our Miami car accident law firm recommends that everybody, whether driving or riding as a passenger, always wear a seatbelt, regardless of the length of the drive.
+It can be a critical mistake to think there is no need to wear a seatbelt, even just for driving around the corner.
+Studies have proved that a person has a 400% greater chance of surviving an accident if properly seatbelted.
 Florida Statute S316.614 details the rules regarding the use of safety belts.
-Florida law requires that anyone driving a car, pickup truck, truck or van on a Florida road must wear a seatbelt.
-This law applies to front seat passengers too.
+Florida law requires that anyone driving a car, pickup truck, truck, or van on a Florida road must wear a seatbelt.
+This law applies to front-seat passengers as well.
 Failure to wear a seatbelt is considered a non-moving violation and is punishable by a $30.00 fine plus $6.00 in court costs.
-If the driver is under 18 years of age, each passenger must wear a seatbelt as long as the car, truck, pickup truck or van is moving.
+If the driver is under 18 years of age, each passenger must wear a seatbelt whenever the car, truck, pickup truck, or van is moving.
 Children under age three must be restrained by a federally-approved child car seat.
-Children ages 4-5 must be secured by either a car seat or a safety belt.
-It is the driver’s responsibility to make sure that the child is buckled up properly.
-Failure to buckle up a child will cost the driver a minimum of $60.00 plus $10.00 in court costs.
+Children ages four to five must be secured by either a car seat or a safety belt.
+It is the driver’s responsibility to make sure that the child is buckled properly.
+Failure to buckle a child will cost the driver a minimum of $60.00 plus $10.00 in court costs.

-There are some exceptions to this rule if the driver or passenger has a medical condition and has a certification by a doctor that the use of a seat belt would be dangerous or inappropriate.
+There are exceptions to the above rule if the driver or passenger has a medical condition and certification by a doctor that the use of a seatbelt would be dangerous or inappropriate.
 For some reason, the law allows newspaper delivery and garbage collectors to drive without seatbelts.
-If you are injured in a car accident in Florida and did not have your seat belt on at the time of impact, the violation can be considered as evidence of comparative fault.
-In other words, the jury will have to decide how much of your injury is due to your failure to wear a seatbelt, even if you are entirely innocent in the crash.
+If you are injured in a car accident in Florida and did not have your seatbelt on at the time of impact, the violation can be considered as evidence of comparative fault.
+In other words, the jury will decide how much of your injury is due to your failure to wear a seatbelt, even if you are entirely innocent in the crash.
 Comparative fault or comparative negligence can range from 0-100% of liability.
 That means you could reduce the amount of recovery to nothing if a jury believes that your injury would have been entirely avoided with the use of a seatbelt.